Henley Bridge: Present bridge

 It was originally designed in 1781 by William Hayward of Shrewsbury, who died in 1782 before the construction of the bridge had begun.
-The bridge was built by the Oxford mason John Townesend.
+The bridge was built by the Oxford mason John Townesend. at a cost of approximately £10,000.

 Sculptures of Isis and Tamesis by Anne Seymour Damer are at the keystone of the central arch on each side of the bridge.
 Tamesis faces the north (downstream section of the bridge) and Isis the south (upstream section).
 The original models for these can be seen in the Henley Gallery at the nearby River and Rowing Museum.

-The cost of building the bridge was approximately £10,000.
+In June 1829, the bridge was the finishing line for the first Oxford and Cambridge university boat race.
+The start of the course was 2.25 mile downstream at Hambleden Lock.
+Oxford won the race, with an estimated 20,000 spectators in attendance.